thehuntedpie/vs-mods-for-noobs/scripts/README.md

 # Mod Development Scripts

 Folder of scripts to aid in mod development
-These scripts were developed in an environment using
+These scripts were developed in an environment using:

 1. Windows
 2. GitBash